prithvichari/Text-Game/Readme.txt

 Story:

 Your story begins in the kingdom of Nalastor.
-You are Sir Sverre, a well established knight in your kingdom but with very little experience in battle as there has been peace for many decades.
+You are a well established knight in your kingdom but with very little experience in battle as there has been peace for many decades.
 Suddenly and without warning, a dark force has pushed into the kingdom and threatens the peace!
 The princess of the kingdom is kidnapped by these dark forces that are soon to be discovered to be controlled by the Malicious Bunny of Malathor!
 This is your call to action!
 Many knights have been sent before you and have not returned, but this is your chance to prove yourself!
 The king finally calls for you and gives you this fateful task.
 Travel to the Lands of Malathor, defeat the Malicious Bunny and his henchmen, and return with the princess!

 Characters:

-Sir Sverre: You!
+The Knight: You!
 The knight!
 You start off with your trusty shortsword and armor.
 Your objective, to find all the items necessary, defeat the monsters who stand in your way and destroy the Malicious Bunny of Malathor!

 The Grand Troll of Enkingdon: This troll has joined forces with the Malicious Bunny to gain power and wealth!
 He is much taller than Sir Sverre and very nimble and quick, yet doesn't wear any armor, therefore, he might prove to be quite the challenge.
 He only carries a sword, but is quite capable with it.
 Perhaps your shortsword might do the trick, but maybe not.
 Is Sir Sverre capable enough to defeat this troll?
 Or maybe will he have to get a larger weapon ....